-“On the upside, ChatGPT will definitely speed up processes,” he clarifies.
-“If we think about communicating with Gen Z and engaging with the people in our restaurants in an instantaneous fashion, at our scale, Contextual AI could help us do that – and if that’s harnessed in the right way, we can become a nimbler enterprise from the board room to the crew room.”
+“On the upside, ChatGPT will definitely speed up processes,” he says.
+“If we think about communicating with Gen Z and engaging with the people in our restaurants in an instantaneous fashion, at our scale, contextual AI could help us do that – and if that’s harnessed in the right way, we can become a nimbler enterprise from the boardroom to the crew room.”

 With frontline workers, Burchfield sees ChatGPT as a huge advantage - specifically around stamping out corporate jargon.